+ARTS AND CULTURE STRATEG Y

+Goals Objectives Performance Measures

+Building unity and Community pride by celebrating the city's character, diversity and individuality through arts and culture.
+Help ensure ID Fashion is promoted as a truly culturally rich Dunedin event.
+Work with ID Fashion committee to enable their annual event to take place at the Dunedin Railway Station should they decide to hold this again.

+Continue to encourage the iconic Dunedin Railway Station as a place for artistic expression.
+Maintain the use of costumed Dunedin Railway Station Ambassadors to welcome cruise ship visitors.

+SPACIAL PLAN

+Goals Objectives Performance Measures

+Celebrating heritage; actively re-using built heritage.
+To enhance the heritage experience by continuing to preserve the heritage aspects of the line and to recognise the heritage nature of rolling stock, structures in the Taieri Gorge and at Middlemarch.
+Ensure that the Company does not disturb the heritage nature aspects of the Taieri Gorge railway line.

-Goals Objectives Performance Measures SPACIAL PLAN Reducing dependence on non-renewable resources.
+Reducing dependence on non-renewable resources.
 Reduce dependence on use of hydrocarbon-based diesel and petrol.
-Investigate use of biodiesel.
-Celebrating heritage; actively re-using built heritage.
-To enhance the heritage experience by continuing to preserve the heritage aspects of the line and to recognise the heritage nature of rolling stock, structures in the gorge and at Middlemarch.
-The Company does not disturb the heritage nature of aspects of the line measured by any complaints.
+When practical investigate and implement actions to reduce the dependence on diesel (to electricity or other sources of power).

 An urban form that supports accessibility from a range of modes and sustainable transport choices.
-Running trains with accessible vehicles to local destinations.
+Running trains with accessible carriages to local destinations.
 Retention of an accessible carriage and access ramps.

+PARKS AND RECREATION STRAT EGY

+Goals Objectives Performance Measures

-PARKS AND RECREATION STRATEGY Accessible recreational facilities.
-Making recreational open spaces and facilities open to all.
-Continuation of annual Walk the Gorge initiative.
-INTEGRATED TRANSPORT STRATEGY Connectivity of centres.
-Improving connections within and between centres.
-Maintenance of a regular train/road tourist service to and from Queenstown and a train service to and from Oamaru.
+Accessible recreational facilities.
+Making recreational open spaces and facilities open to all. the Railway Station precinct at Middlemarch is maintained.

+INTEGRATED TRANSPORT STRATEGY

+Goals Objectives Performance Measures

+Connectivity of centres Maintaining or Improving connection within and between other centres Continuation of tourist link to the start/finish of the Otago Central Rail Trail and other centres.